Folklore: Material culture

 The genre of material culture includes all artifacts that can be touched, held, lived in, or eaten.
 They are tangible objects with a physical or mental presence, either intended for permanent use or to be used at the next meal.
 Most of these folklore artifacts are single objects that have been created by hand for a specific purpose; however, folk artifacts can also be mass-produced, such as dreidels or Christmas decorations.
 These items continue to be considered folklore because of their long (pre-industrial) history and their customary use.
 All of these material objects "existed prior to and continue alongside mechanized industry. … [They are] transmitted across the generations and subject to the same forces of conservative tradition and individual variation" that are found in all folk artifacts.
 Folklorists are interested in the physical form, the method of manufacture or construction, the pattern of use, as well as the procurement of the raw materials.
 The meaning to those who both make and use these objects is important.
 Of primary significance in these studies is the complex balance of continuity over change in both their design and their decoration.

 In Europe, prior to the Industrial Revolution, everything was made by hand.
 While some folklorists of the 19th century wanted to secure the oral traditions of the rural folk before the populace became literate, other folklorists sought to identify hand-crafted objects before their production processes were lost to industrial manufacturing.
 Just as verbal lore continues to be actively created and transmitted in today's culture, so these handicrafts can still be found all around us, with possibly a shift in purpose and meaning.
 There are many reasons for continuing to handmake objects for use, for example these skills may be needed to repair manufactured items, or a unique design might be required which is not (or cannot be) found in the stores.
 Many crafts are considered as simple home maintenance, such as cooking, sewing and carpentry.
 For many people, handicrafts have also become an enjoyable and satisfying hobby.
 Handmade objects are often regarded as prestigious, where extra time and thought is spent in their creation and their uniqueness is valued.
-For the folklorist, these hand-crafted objects embody multifaceted relationships in the lives of the craftsmen and the users, a concept that has been lost with mass-produced items that have no connection to an individual craftsman.
+For the folklorist, these hand-crafted objects embody multifaceted relationships in the lives of the craftspeople and the users, a concept that has been lost with mass-produced items that have no connection to an individual craftsperson.